btz1211/venue-bots/bot-backend/bot-api/get-jobs/README.md

 ### Test on AWS Console
 - Go to `Lambda` Service
-- select lambda with the following prefix `hotjot-bots-api-DeleteJob`
+- select lambda that loosk like `GetJobs`
 - select `Create new test event`
 - select `Amazon API Gateway AWS Proxy`
 - no updates to the test data required